 - Why do yarn and npm report more dependencies than snyk?

-- Mismatch of Vulnerabilities.
-Why does the CLI show a different number of vulnerabilities than through the Snyk App?
+- Mismatch of vulnerabilities: Why does the CLI show a different number of vulnerabilities from the UI or an integration?

 - Does the Snyk vulnerability database contain malicious packages or only known vulnerabilities ?